New design and construction guidance for the sewage sector replaces SfA7

-It is hoped that this new mandatory guidance will help to enable more sustainable new developments that also deliver a range of multi-functional benefits to communities.
+It is hoped that this new mandatory code will help to enable more sustainable new developments that also deliver a range of multi-functional benefits to communities.
 It has the potential to deliver better managed and more integrated surface water systems that align more closely with government and regulatory policy and incorporate the four pillars of SuDS including amenity, biodiversity and water quality.

-The new guidance states that the layout of the whole development including the drainage layout should be considered at the earliest stages of the design as it is fundamental to the performance and affordability of the drainage system as well as the wider urban design including the character of the development, amenity, biodiversity, connectivity and use of the site.
+The new code states that the layout of the whole development including the drainage layout should be considered at the earliest stages of the design as it is fundamental to the performance and affordability of the drainage system as well as the wider urban design including the character of the development, amenity, biodiversity, connectivity and use of the site.

 Other key points in relation to the design and construction of new surface water drainage systems include:

 - The successful design requires the designer to liaise with a variety of stakeholders from the earliest stages in the design of the development.